-On paper, 007 Legends sounds a likable concept.
+On paper, James Bond: 007 Legends sounds a likeable concept.
 We begin with the closing section of Skyfall’s pre-gun barrel sequence, Bond fighting Patrice to recover a stolen hard drive whilst atop a moving train.

 Exiting a tunnel, the embroiled duo fall into the sights of accompanying MI6 agent Eve, who warily looks on through her sniper scope.
 Explaining that she can’t get a “clean shot” to neutralise Bond’s combatant, M barks at her to “take the bloody shot.”
 The bullet strikes Bond’s shoulder, sending him tumbling into a river.